Skipperblogs/boat-tracker/readme.txt

 == Description ==

-Add a map generated with [Skipperblogs](https://www.skipperblogs.com/) for tracking your boat with marine technologies such as Iridium Go, AIS, Garmin InReach, SPOT, YB Tracking.
-Includes statistics about your voyage like total distance sailed, average speed, top speed, etc.
+Track your boat with AIS, Iridium, Garmin InReach SPOT, E-mail and embed a live map on your website with [Skipperblogs.com](https://www.skipperblogs.com/?source=wp).
+Your position will be live updated with custom messages and weather.
+Map statistics shows the total distance sailed, average speed etc... as well as visited countries.
-In order to work, this plugin requires a registration on [Skipperblogs](https://www.skipperblogs.com/register) You can use the plugin with a free Skipperblogs account.
+In order to work, this plugin requires a registration on [Skipperblogs](https://www.skipperblogs.com/register?source=wp) You can use the plugin with a free Skipperblogs account.
 To enjoy automatic tracking a paid plan is required.

 Update every hour or less !